Sales Metrics & KPIs

 Informed decision-making

-With accurate sales data at your fingertips, you can make better decisions.
 Whether it's setting future sales targets, allocating budgets, or launching new products, sales metrics provide the insights needed to choose the best course of action for your leads.
+With more accurate sales data, you can make better decisions.

 Spotting trends

 Sales metrics can help you identify patterns over time.
-Maybe sales dip during certain months or spike during specific seasons.
-Recognizing these trends allows you to plan and strategize for healthy company growth.
+Sales dip during certain months or spike during specific seasons.
+Recognizing these trends will allow you to plan and strategize for your company’s growth.

-20 Sales Metrics Your Sales Teams Should Be Tracking
+Top Sales Metrics Your Team Should Be Tracking

 Total Sales Revenue

-Gross revenue gives you a big-picture baseline of how your business is performing, shows you where you are, and how you generate sales in the first place.
-This revenue metric is also important because sales teams can’t come up with or track goals if you don’t know the bottom line of how you’re doing.
+This sales metric provides a clear and broad view of your overall performance by showing you exactly how much you’re making.
+It is also important because sales teams can’t come up with or track goals if you don’t know the bottom line of how you’re doing.

 Revenue by Product or Service

-Revenue by product or service are sales metrics that show you how much revenue each one generates.
-This metric identifies the products or services that earn the most sales, proving their value and importance to the company.
+Revenue by product or service is a sales metric that shows you how much revenue each product or service generates.
+It identifies the products or services that earn the most sales, proving their value and importance to the company.
 It will also point out which products or services aren’t getting much revenue.

 Monthly Recurring Revenue Growth

-The Monthly Recurring Revenue (MRR) Growth Rate measures the rate by which your MRR increases or decreases over a given sales period.
+The Monthly Recurring Revenue (MRR) Growth Rate gauges the rate of your regular income, whether it’s growing or shrinking each month.
 It’s calculated by comparing the MRR at the end of a defined period with the MRR at the beginning of that same period.

 Year-Over-Year Growth

-Knowing the average revenue generated by a single customer, account, or product will show how your business is weighted.
-After all, knowing if most of your sales come from a single customer or product is crucial.
+Knowing the average revenue generated by a single customer, account, or product will show how your business is weighted—or where the bulk of your money comes from.
+Is it spread out evenly across different sources, or is most of it coming from just a few big players?

 Annual Contract Value (ACV)

-ACV, or annual contract value, refers to a multi-year contract’s yearly revenue.
-To calculate your ACV, divide the total contract value by the number of years in the contract.
-This revenue metric allows you to see which accounts generate the most.
+ACV, or annual contract value, refers to a multi-year contract’s yearly revenue, allowing you to see which accounts generate the most income.
 It’s also helpful information to have when re-negotiating or re-signing contracts.

 Average Customer Lifetime Value